MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-moodle-integration.md

 * Auto-installation of the Moodle tab and the Moodle Assistant bot into each synchronized team.
 (Coming soon)
 * One-click publishing of the Moodle app into your private Teams App Store.
 (Coming soon)

-To learn more about the functionality this integration provides, go [here](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/moodleinstructions).
+To learn more about the functionality this integration provides, see [Installing the Moodle integration with Microsoft Teams](https://docs.microsoft.com/microsoftteams/platform/resources/moodleinstructions).

 ## Prerequisites